 Even though you are now working your side hustle as your full-time job, it’s still good practice to take one day out of the week to think about the big picture.
 What direction do you want your business to go?
 How can you gain access to those oh-so-important business contacts?
 Again, these weekly tasks are in addition to the ones you’ve already been doing every week.

 - Strategize about how you can work smarter, not harder Are there things you are doing that could be done easier?
 Is there something you could do to save time and money in the long run for your business?
+Can you expand your product offerings?
 Analyze your processes to see how you can make what you do easier on yourself.
 No business is perfectly efficient.
 Find the cracks in yours and fix them.

 - Plan an even greater in-depth marketing strategy Yes, you are posting on social media every day, but you should be planning those posts to go up at peak times with relevant hashtags.
 Are you contemplating a radio ad for your business?
 Use your weekly planning session to get the script down and hire the necessary people to get it accomplished.
 Are you going to do a mailer to certain neighborhoods in your community?
 Plan out what your mailer will look like, what neighborhoods it needs to go to, and obtain the necessary materials to get it out.
 Plan many different campaigns to reach a broader audience and then make sure you are analyzing your return on investment (ROI) for each campaign.
 Whichever avenue is bringing you the most business should become your main focus.